component/symbol/Readme.md

 ### Memory Leak

-**Important:** While collisions or changes in behavior will not be triggered by the presence of the global property for the reasons stated above, its value will never be released, so this specific implementation will leak memory over time if used for a very large number of disposable Symbol objects.
+**Important:** While collisions or changes in behavior will not be triggered by the presence of the global property for the reasons stated above, its value will not be automatically released, so this specific implementation will by default leak memory over time if used for a very large number of disposable `Symbol` objects.

+If you need to use a large number of disposable `Symbol` objects, make sure to manually call the `dispose()` method on each of them before disposing them.

 ## License